-ChE 447 Sustainability and Pollution Prevention
+ChE 447 Sustainability and Pollution Prevention (same as EID 447)

 The first part of this course discusses in detail a methodology for defining and assessing the sustainability of an entity.
 The course then proceeds with more traditional topics in pollution prevention for chemical processes, outlining concepts on the macroscale, (life-cycle assessment) and mesoscale (pollution prevention for unit operations).
-By the end of this course, you should be able to use a fuzzy-logicbased methodology to define and assess sustainability, perform a sensitivity analysis which identifies the most critical components of sustainability for a given corporation, perform a life-cycle assessment on a product or process, identify and apply chemical process design methods for waste minimization, energy efficiency, and minimal environmental impact and design, size, and cost a simple wastetreatment process.
-3 credits.
-Prerequisite: permission of instructor
+By the end of this course, you should be able to use a fuzzylogic-based methodology to define and assess sustainability, perform a sensitivity analysis which identifies the most critical components of sustainability for a given corporation, perform a life-cycle assessment on a product or process, identify and apply chemical process design methods for waste minimization, energy efficiency, and minimal environmental impact and design, size, and cost a simple wastetreatment process